 Out of area field trip - A field trip that fulfills any one of the following conditions: covers more than a twenty-five (25) mile radius, requires more than one day, uses contracted or District transportation, includes additional transportation fees, or involves other unusual circumstances.

-Private transportation - The use of private vehicles for transporting students for filed trips, school events and other school activities.
+Private transportation - The use of private vehicles for transporting students for field trips, school events and other school activities.
 Refer to Policy and Regulation 5661 - Field Trip Transportation in Private Vehicles/Common Carriers.

 Financing Field Trips